noahdixon/toystore/docs/DesignDoc.md

 ## Build Tools and Packaging

 Maven is used as a build, packaging, and dependency manager.
-The project is set up with _____ as a parent pom and the three microservices (Frontend, Catalog and Order Service) and Client as child pom modules.
+The project is set up with _____ as a parent pom and the three microservices (Gateway, Catalog and Order Service) and Client as child pom modules.
 Maven build compiles and packages all child modules first for the parent, and then packages into the Jar.
 The maven shade plugin is used to package the dependencies into a single fat jar so that the classpath does not have to contain all the required dependencies.
 We used apache commons cli for command line arguments and gRPC